Admiral-Chair/Admiral-Chair/README.md

 I could make other things in the future idk, I just do things that catch my interest.

+If you wish to contact me, pm me on my Reddit.

 <!---
 Admiral-Chair/Admiral-Chair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.